rishavkapoor9/URL-Shortener/README.md

 ## Features

+- Authentication: The application supports secure authentication using express-sessions and passport.
 - Shorten long URLs: The application generates a unique short URL for any provided long URL.
 - Custom note addition: Users can add optional notes while creating short URLs, allowing them to provide additional context or information.
+- All the URLs and notes will be saved in the user's account allowing them to access them even if they login after a long time.
 - URL searching: Users can search for specific URLs using the associated notes, making it easier to locate and manage saved URLs.

 ## Technology Stack